 Undergraduate Students

-The College of Arts & Sciences will hold its Recognition Ceremony for undergraduate students in historic Francis Olympic Field on Sunday, May 12, 2024 at 8:30 a.m.
+The College of Arts & Sciences will hold its Recognition Ceremony for undergraduate students in historic Francis Olympic Field on Thursday, May 14, 2026 at 8:30 a.m.
 At this ceremony, undergraduate students will be called individually by name to process across the stage.
 This is a rain or shine event.
+We expect the ceremony should conclude between around Noon.

 Graduate Students

-Please note that the Roy and Diana Vagelos Division of Biology and Biomedical Science (DBBS) will have a separate Hooding and Recognition ceremony on Friday, May 10 at 9:30 a.m. at the 560 Music Center.
-All graduating DBBS students should attend the DBBS Hooding ceremony, graduate students from all other A&S departments and programs should register and attend the hooding ceremony in Graham Chapel.
+Please note that the Roy and Diana Vagelos Division of Biology and Biomedical Science (DBBS) will have a separate Hooding and Recognition ceremony on Tuesday, May 12 at 9:00 a.m. in Graham Chapel.
+All graduating DBBS students should attend the DBBS Hooding ceremony, graduate students from all other A&S departments and programs should register and attend the graduate hooding ceremony on Wednesday.

 Alternate Viewing Options

 For the undergraduate ceremony, we anticipate having more than enough seating on Francis Field for all families and guests, however depending on the weather some guests may find the indoor viewing location to be more comfortable.
-Remote viewing of the undergraduate ceremony will also be available in Seigle Hall, Room L006 and Simon Hall, Room 1.
+Remote viewing locations will be posted during the spring semester.

-For the graduate cermony and due to space limitations in Graham Chapel, we are asking each graduate student to limit the amount of in-person guests at the ceremony to four (4) per graduate.
-We will also livestream the ceremony in Wrighton Hall, Room 300, so if you have a large group of people planning to attend the ceremony we ask that you plan to have guests over the limit plan to watch from the livestream location.
-All guests are welcome to attend the reception for graduate students and their guests following the ceremony.
+For the graduate ceremony and due to space limitations in Graham Chapel, we are asking each graduate student to limit the amount of in-person guests at the ceremony to four (4) per graduate.
+We will also livestream the ceremony on campus, so if you have a large group of people planning to attend the ceremony we ask that you plan to have guests over the limit plan to watch from the livestream location.
 The graduating student will be asked to indicate how many guests they expect to have attend the ceremony during the registration process.